cheerans/Microservices-Architecture/README.md

 * docker run -P -d --name employee --link mycontainer microservicedemo/employee --link links to an existing container
-        -d means run as a deamon in background
+        -d means run as a daemon in background
         -P tells Docker to expose any container-declared port in the ephemeral range

 * docker run -P -d –name mycontainer mongo